codebar/tutorials/ruby/lesson4/tutorial.md

 end
 ```

-The name must be defined in camel case. **CamcelCase** is a way of writing compound words or phrases such that each word begins with a capital letter e.g. ColorCode, EmailAddress etc.
+The name must be defined in camel case. **CamelCase** is a way of writing compound words or phrases such that each word begins with a capital letter e.g. ColorCode, EmailAddress etc.

 ## Creating an instance of a class